 Enjoy Crystal-Clear Water At Yaak River Falls, A Gorgeous Swimming Hole Tucked Away In Montana

 Here in Montana, we can all appreciate a nice, relaxing swim in a pool, especially whenever the weather is warm.
 We also know that nothing tops jumping into a cold, natural swimming hole after a lengthy hike or a long day.
 One of these great swimming holes is Yaak Falls.
-To find Yaak Falls in Montana, you’ll have to head to the northwest corner.
+To find Yaak Falls in Montana, you’ll have to head to the northwest corner of the state.

-Have you ever gone swimming here?
-If so, please share your experience with us in the comments below.
+Have you ever gone swimming at Yaak Falls in Montana?
+If so, please share your experience with us!
+Check out more swimming holes in Montana where you can cool off in this summer.

 yaak falls in montana